 - Pay attention that the tint of the shadows in each box is subtly affected by the contents of each box.

-- Colors all match what you see on your monitor (assuming you have a color calibrated monitor).
+- The colors all match what you see on your monitor (assuming you have a color-calibrated monitor).

 Fuji Printer Color Test Chart